On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Experiments and Results

 \subsubsection{Data augmentation}

-When specified $+$\textbf{aug}, we perform data augmentation by randomly transforming the input $X\in \mathbb{R}^{N\times 2}$ and the $xy$-coordinates of the corresponding target pose $\mathbf{X}\in \mathbb{R}^{N\times 3}$ with the same rotation $R_\theta$.
-The rotation angle $\theta$ is sampled from a uniform distribution during training.
-To evaluate the equivariance property, we also apply random rotations to the test data in the same way, when specified \emph{Rotated}.
+When $+$\textbf{aug} is specified, we perform data augmentation by randomly transforming the input $X\in \mathbb{R}^{N\times 2}$ and the $xy$-coordinates of the corresponding target pose $\mathbf{X}\in \mathbb{R}^{N\times 3}$ with the same rotation $R_\theta$.
+The rotation angle $\theta$ is sampled from a uniform distribution, $\theta \sim \mathcal{U}[0, 2\pi)$, during training.
+To evaluate the equivariance property, \ie geometric consistency, we also apply random rotations to the test data in the same way, when \emph{Rotated} is specified.